dedmari/fintech-mlops/README.md

 ## Install Kubeflow v1.0
 Visit [https://v1-0-branch.kubeflow.org/docs/started/k8s/kfctl-k8s-istio/](https://v1-0-branch.kubeflow.org/docs/started/k8s/kfctl-k8s-istio/) and follow the installation instructions
+## Deploying and setting up volume snapshot components on K8s
+<![endif]--> If your cluster does not come pre-installed with the correct volume-snapshot components, you may manually install these components by executing the following steps
 ## Install Jenkins with required plugins
 We are using Jenkins for CI/CD.
 To install Jenkins on the same Kubernetes (K8s) cluster as that of Kubeflow, follow the steps mentioned underneath: